MadRC/TFMini-Plus-I2C/README.md

 ## How To Use

+You Will need to install the TFMPLUS and TFMPI2C Librarys for use these files, these can be found in the libary manager or they are also included here too.

 ### To change from UART to I2C

 Verify and upload serial read sketch to arduino, reboot.